aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/spot/index.md

 ```

 :::tip

-You can leverage <b>label selectors</b> if you want to pull nodes based on specific capacity type, In this case we have set `capacityType=ON_DEMAND`
+If you want to retrieve nodes based on a specific capacity type, such as `on-demand` instances, you can utilize "<b>label selectors</b>".
+In this particular scenario, you can achieve this by setting the label selector to `capacityType=ON_DEMAND`.

 ```bash
 $ kubectl get nodes -l eks.amazonaws.com/capacityType=ON_DEMAND